Cleveland’s Edward Crawford has been put forward by the president as next U.S. ambassador to Ireland

 A long-time Republican backer and donor, Mr. Crawford is the billionaire chairman of Park-Ohio Holdings, a Nasdaq-listed company which has operations around the world, including in Cork.

-Mr. Crawford, whose grandparents came from County Cork, was an early supporter of Donald Trump’s presidential bid.
+Mr. Crawford, whose parents came from County Cork, was an early supporter of Donald Trump’s presidential bid.

 He is very active in Cleveland’s vibrant Irish American community, so much so that the city’s most important Irish organization, the Mayo Society, named Crawford as its Person of the Year in 2014.